ordinals/ord/README.md

 Wallet
 ------

-`ord` relies on Bitcoin Core for private key managment and transaction signing.
+`ord` relies on Bitcoin Core for private key management and transaction signing.
 This has a number of implications that you must understand in order to use `ord` wallet commands safely: